 Reader Favorites from Attainable Sustainable

 The tip of a pencil or a knife can work well for moving sprouted seeds.
 Don’t allow the sprouted seeds to linger at this stage, or they’ll send little roots into the fabric, making it difficult to move them.

 - Read about the benefits of pre-sprouting seeds here.

 I like to set seedlings for these vegetables out in the garden.
 I could buy those seedlings, or I can start my own.
 (For years I bought tomato seedlings — it’s what my mom did.
-Then I tried sprouting my own and it turns out, tomatoes are really easy to sprout.)
+Then I tried growing vegetables from seeds, and it turns out, tomatoes are really easy to sprout.)

 Secondly, and probably more importantly, planting seeds indoors allows gardeners to beat the seasons.
 With a little light and warmth, you can start seeds indoors even when there’s snow on the ground.
 As soon as it’s warm enough outside, you’ll have seedlings to plant out.

 Planting seeds indoors requires a fair amount of light and a warm place to germinate.
 I finally invested in several heated seed mats and an LED light for my seed starting area and I’ve been much more successful with germination this year.